-Summer Research Scholars Take on Both Lasallian and Technical Challenges
+Summer Research Scholars Take On Challenges

 Manhattan College's Summer Research Program includes five students working on Lasallian related research projects.